 - Respecting copyright law by making only authorized copies of copyrighted materials

-- Recognizing that computers are available for use by many members and adhering to established time limitations
+- Recognizing that computers are available for use by many users and adhering to established time limitations

-- A member cannot send, receive or display inappropriate materials, whether text or graphics, which may reasonably be construed as obscene as determined by local community standards
+- A user cannot send, receive or display inappropriate materials, whether text or graphics, which may reasonably be construed as obscene as determined by local community standards

 - Not altering hardware or software